georgid/pypYIN/README.md

  You should have received a copy of the Affero GNU General Public License
  version 3 along with this program.
 If not, see http://www.gnu.org/licenses/

+## Citation

+Georgi Dzhambazov, André Holzapfel, Ajay Srinivasamurthy, Xavier Serra, Metrical-Accent Aware Vocal Onset Detection in Polyphonic Audio, In Proceedings of ISMIR 2017

+## Contact
  If you have any problem about this python version code, please contact: georgi.dzhambazov@upf.edu

  If you have any problem about this algorithm, I suggest you to contact: Matthias Mauch
- m.mauch@qmul.ac.uk who is the original C++ version author of this algorithm
+ m.mauch@qmul.ac.uk who is the original C++ version author of this algorithm or consider the paper

- If you want to refer this code, please consider these articles:

- > M. Mauch and S. Dixon,
- > “pYIN: A Fundamental Frequency Estimator Using Probabilistic Threshold Distributions”,
- > in Proceedings of the IEEE International Conference on Acoustics,
- > Speech, and Signal Processing (ICASSP 2014), 2014.

  > M. Mauch, C. Cannam, R. Bittner, G. Fazekas, J. Salamon, J. Dai, J. Bello and S. Dixon,
  > “Computer-aided Melody Note Transcription Using the Tony Software: Accuracy and Efficiency”,
  > in Proceedings of the First International Conference on Technologies for